Title and Physical Description

 Scope and Content

-The fonds can be divided into three separate parts.
+The fonds can be divided into four separate parts.

 The first contains the extensive correspondence and reports, mainly between Ray Horst, Director of Voluntary Service of the Mennonite Board of Missions and Charities whose office was located in Elkhart, Indiana, and Ike Glick, the senior Voluntary Service worker administrato in northern Alberta,